PowerDNS/pdns/docs/markdown/httpapi/api_spec.md

   If not set at all during zone creation, defaults to `DEFAULT`.
   **Note**: Authoritative only.

 * `account` MAY be set.
-It's value is defined by local policy.
+Its value is defined by local policy.
   **Note**: Authoritative only.

 * `notified_serial`, `serial` MUST NOT be sent in client bodies.